distanceworkshops/standrews-2019/adv/practicals.md

 ## Data sets

-Data for the practicals come in a variety of forms for analysis both in R and in Distance 7.

 ### Data for density surface modelling (Practicals 2-7)

 To run the sperm whale analysis you'll need to download the following files, unzip them and store the unzipped folders in the same directory as the `Rmd` files for practicals 5-10 above: